 A study out last week has emphasised the usefulness of body contouring procedures in terms of preventing overall weight gain.
 It got a lot of media attention, including this article in the Wall Street Journal which interviewed some of the people helped greatly by the procedure.

-Study on benefits of body contouring using tummy tucks after weight loss
+Study on the benefits of body contouring using tummy tucks after weight loss

 The study was published in the October issue of Plastic and Reconstructive Surgery.
 The researchers found that bariatric patients who have surgery to remove excess skin and fat through a tummy tuck procedure are more likely to keep weight off after procedures, compared to bariatric patients who didn’t have contouring procedures such as a tummy tuck.